Cloud-SPAN/04genomics/_episodes/01-variant_calling.md

 > {: .solution}
 {: .challenge}

-## Assess the alignment (visualization) - optional step
+## Assess the alignment (visualisation) - optional step

 It is often instructive to look at your data in a genome browser.
-Visualization will allow you to get a "feel" for the data, as well as detecting abnormalities and problems.
+Visualisation will allow you to get a "feel" for the data, as well as detecting abnormalities and problems.
 Also, exploring the data in such a way may give you ideas for further analyses.
-As such, visualization tools are useful for exploratory analysis.
-In this lesson we will describe two different tools for visualization: a light-weight command-line based one and the Broad Institute's Integrative Genomics Viewer (IGV) which requires software installation and transfer of files.
+As such, visualisation tools are useful for exploratory analysis.
+In this lesson we will describe one particular tool for visualisation: the Broad Institute's Integrative Genomics Viewer (IGV) which requires software installation and transfer of files.

-In order for us to visualize the alignment files, we will need to index the BAM file using `samtools`:
+In order for us to visualise the alignment files, we will need to index the BAM file using `samtools`:

 ~~~
 $ samtools index SRR2584866.aligned.sorted.bam